 - I realize that it can be hard to decide when you might be violating the Academic Honor Principle, so here is a good rule of thumb.
 If you are talking in normal English (or Chinese or German or some other natural language) you are probably OK.
 If you find yourself talking in Java code, you have crossed the line.
 So saying, "Your program runs forever because you have the wrong condition in the while loop" is OK.
 But saying, "Change while (x == 0) to while (x > 0)" is not.

 - If you have any questions about whether what you're doing is within the Academic Honor Principle, do not hesitate to check with me.
 If it's late and you can't get hold of me, you're better off erring on the side of caution.

 - Most violations of the Academic Honor Principle come down to failure to cite work that is not yours.
-If your code benefited from your friend Elvira's code, but you did not indicated that and represented it as your work alone, then you either intended to deceive or were careless about citing.
+If your code benefited from your friend Elvira's code (or an AI's code, see below), but you did not indicate that and represented it as your work alone, then you either intended to deceive or were careless about citing.
 Either case is a violation of the Academic Honor Principle.
 If you copy your entire program from Elvira but include the comment, "This code was copied in its entirety from Elvira," then you cited properly, though you didn't actually do the work.
 In this latter case, I would not report a violation of the Academic Honor Principle, though your grade on the assignment would be 0.
-But that would be far preferable to a COS hearing.
+But that would be far preferable to a Committee On Standards hearing.

 - The same goes for code that you find in some other book or on the Internet.
 You are in violation of the Academic Honor Principle if you fail to attribute your sources.